inet-framework/inet/doc/src/users-guide/ch-ipv6.rst

 Overview
 --------

-IPv6 support is implemented by several cooperating modules.
-The IPv6 module implements IPv6 datagram handling (sending, forwarding etc).
-It relies on :ned:`Ipv6RoutingTable` to get access to the routes.
+Similarly to IPv4, IPv6 support is implemented by several cooperating modules.
+The base protocol is in the :ned:`Ipv6` module, which relies on the :ned:`Ipv6RoutingTable` to get access to the routes.
+Interface configuration (address, state, timeouts, etc.) is held in the node’s :ned:`InterfaceTable`.

-:ned:`Ipv6RoutingTable` also contains the neighbour discovery data structures (destination cache, neighbour cache, prefix list – the latter effectively merged into the route table).
-Interface configuration (address, state, timeouts etc) is held in the :ned:`InterfaceTable`, in :cpp:`Ipv6InterfaceData` objects attached to :cpp:`InterfaceEntry` as its ``ipv6()`` member.
+The :ned:`Ipv6NeighbourDiscovery` module implements all tasks associated with neighbour discovery and stateless address autoconfiguration.
+The data structures themselves (destination cache, neighbour cache, prefix list) are kept in :ned:`Ipv6RoutingTable`.
+The rest of ICMPv6’s functionality, such as error messages, echo request/reply, etc.) is implemented in :ned:`Icmpv6`.

-The module :ned:`Ipv6NeighbourDiscovery` implements all tasks associated with neighbour discovery and stateless address autoconfiguration.
-The data structures themselves (destination cache, neighbour cache, prefix list) are kept in :ned:`Ipv6RoutingTable`, and are accessed via public C++ methods.
-Neighbour discovery packets are only sent and processed by this module – when IPv6 receives one, it forwards the packet to :ned:`Ipv6NeighbourDiscovery`.
+Mobile IPv6 support has been contributed to INET by the xMIPv6 project.

-The rest of ICMPv6 (ICMP errors, echo request/reply etc) is implemented in the module :ned:`Icmpv6`, just like with IPv4.
-ICMP errors are sent into :ned:`Ipv6ErrorHandling`, which the user can extend or replace to get errors handled in any way they like.
+The main module is :ned:`xMIPv6`, which implements Fast MIPv6, Hierarchical MIPv6 and Fast Hierarchical MIPv6 (thus, :math:`x \in {F, H, FH}`).
+The binding cache and related data structures are kept in the :ned:`BindingCache` module.